 Gabe Stone Shayer was born in Philadelphia, Pennsylvania in 1993.
-He began his formal training at 11 with Alexei Boltov and Alexei and Natalia Cherov in Philadelphia.
+He began his formal training at 11 with Alexei Boltov and Natalia Cherov in Philadelphia.
 At 13 he was offered the lead role in the world premiere of a modern ballet, Darfur as a guest principal with the Rebecca Davis Dance Company, which subsequently toured the United States.

 At 14, Shayer began training full time as a scholarship student at The Rock School for Dance Education where he performed many classical and contemporary variations, pas de deux and ensembles.
 He danced numerous Nutcracker roles including the Cavalier.

 At the 2009 Youth America Grand Prix International Finals, Shayer, at 15, placed in the top twelve for his pas de deux in the Senior Category.
 The same year he attended the Bolshoi Ballet Academy Program in Moscow and won First Place for Best Male Dancer.

 At the 2010 YAGP semi-finals, Shayer won the Grand Prix Award and was a finalist in the New York International Competition.
 He received numerous scholarships, most notably to the John Cranko School in Stuttgart, Germany and the Princess Grace Academy in Monaco.
 In 2010, at the USAIBC in Jackson, Mississippi, he proceeded to the final round.